minitumb/MANTIS-AR-GLASSES/README.md

 <a name="selectdriver"></a>
 ### Select the driver of our display
 Once we have installed the TFT_eSPI library, we need to locate the library folder, which is located in the Arduino folder.
+In our case:
 `C:\Users\Carlos\This PC\Documents\Arduino\libraries\TFT_eSPI`
 Next, we need to edit the file named `User_Setup_Select.h`